johnathanmiller/secure-env-php/README.md

 Env encryption and decryption library.
 Prevent committing and exposing vulnerable plain-text environment variables in production environments.

+You can view a more in-depth tutorial on [Medium](https://medium.com/@johnathanmiller/securing-php-environment-variables-for-production-use-f867e584a1f9).

 ## Installation
 Install secure-env-php using Composer
 ```